Bukachka23/Django_Blog/README.md

 1. Clone this repository:
 - git clone https://github.com/your_username/your_repository.git

-2.cChange the working directory to the project root:
+2. Change the working directory to the project root:
 - cd your_repository

 3. Create a virtual environment: